-1. INTRODUCTION
+I. INTRODUCTION

 Time series data is pervasive across almost all human endeavors, including medicine, finance, science, and entertainment.
-As such it is hardly surprising that it has attracted significant attention in the research community [1][4][25][32].
-Given the ubiquity of clustering both as a data mining application in its own right and as a subroutine in other higher-level data mining applications (i.e., summarization, outlier discovery, rule-finding, preprocessing for some classification algorithms etc.), it is surprising that the problem of time series clustering from a single time series stream remains largely unsolved, in spite of significant efforts by the community [1][4][32].
-Most work on time series clustering considers the clustering of individual time series that have been carefully extracted from their original context, say, gene expressions or extracted signals such as individual heartbeats.
-The few attempts at clustering the contents of a single time series stream have been shown to be objectively incorrect in some cases [18], and in other cases shown to work only on the most contrived datasets by carefully adjusting a large set of parameters.
+As such it is hardly surprising that it has attracted significant attention in the research community [1][3][26][21].
+Given the ubiquity of clustering both as a data mining application in its own right and as a subroutine in other higher-level data mining applications (i.e., summarization, rule-finding, etc.), it is surprising that the problem of time series clustering from a single time series stream remains largely unsolved.
+Most work on time series clustering considers the clustering of individual time series, say, gene expressions or extracted signals such as individual heartbeats.
+The few attempts at clustering the contents of a single time series stream have been shown to be objectively incorrect in some cases [16], and in other cases shown to work only on the most contrived datasets by carefully adjusting a large set of parameters.
 In this work, we make two fundamental contributions.
 First, we show that the problem definition for time series clustering from streams currently used is inherently flawed.
 Any meaningful algorithm must avoid trying to cluster all the data.
 In other words, the subsequences of a time series should only be clustered if they are clusterable.
 This seems to open up a "chicken and egg" paradox.
 However, our second contribution is to show that the Minimum Description Length (MDL) framework offers an efficient, effective and essentially parameter-free solution to this problem.
-MDL has had a significant impact in bioinformatics and data mining of discrete objects such as natural language [15], but has yet failed to have a significant impact on real-valued data mining [14][22][28].

-We begin by giving the intuition behind the fundamental observation that motivates and informs our work, that clustering of time series from a single stream of data requires ignoring some of the data.
+We begin by giving the intuition behind the fundamental observation, that clustering of time series from a single stream of data requires ignoring some of the data.

-1.1 Why Clustering Time Series Streams requires Ignoring some Data
+A. Why Clustering Time Series Streams requires Ignoring some Data

 The observation motivating our efforts to cluster time series is that any attempt that insists on trying to explain all the data is doomed to failure.
-To see this consider one of the most obviously "clusterable" time series data sources: motion-captured sign language, such as American Sign Language (ASL).
-There has been much recent work on nearest-neighbor classification of such data, with accuracies greater than 90% frequently reported [1].
+Consider one of the most obviously "clusterable" time series data sources: motion-captured sign language, such as American Sign Language (ASL).
+There has been much recent work on nearestneighbor classification of such data, with accuracies greater than 90% frequently reported [1].
 This suggests that a long data stream of ASL might be amenable to clustering, where each cluster maps to a distinct "word" or "phrase."

-However, all such data contains Movement Epenthesis (ME) [8][32].
+However, all such data contains Movement Epenthesis (ME) [7][26].
 During the production of a sign language sentence, it is often the case that a movement segment needs to be inserted between two consecutive signs to move the hands from the end of one sign to the beginning of the next.
 These ME segments can be as long as-or even longer than-the true signs, and are typically not performed with the precision or repeatability of the actual words, since they have no meaning.
-Recent sophisticated sign language recognition systems for continuous streams have begun to recognize that "automated sign recognition systems need a way to ignore or identify and remove the movement epenthesis frames prior to translation of the true signs" [32].
+Recent sophisticated sign language recognition systems for continuous streams have begun to recognize that "automated sign recognition systems need a way to ignore or identify and remove the movement epenthesis frames prior to translation of the true signs" [26].